What are credit card miles?

 Many cards offer huge bonuses to new cardmembers who spend a certain amount of money within the first few months of opening a card.

 This is the fastest way to rack up credit card miles.
-Many travel hackers focus solely on earning miles through sign-up bonuses and “churn” through new credit cards every few months.

 If you go this route, keep in mind that each credit card application generates a hard inquiry on your credit report, temporarily lowering your score.